88lex/diffmove/README.md

 file4         file4
               file5```

-If you wish to only create the list but not execute the move, run `./difflist source: destination:` rather than diffmove.
+**If you wish to create the list of files missing from the destination but not execute the move, run `./difflist source: destination:` rather than diffmove.**